teymuur/MUN-bot/README.md

-# Discord Bot version 0.8 pre-alpha
+# Discord Bot Documentation v0.9-pre-alpha

 This documentation provides an overview and explanations for the functionalities implemented in the provided Discord bot code.